This site is a work in progress — courts and sessions are added regularly. Want something added or removed? hello@pickleballinasia.com

 Download Reclub — it's how everything works here

 Malaysia's pickleball community runs almost entirely on Reclub.
+Free on iOS and Android.
 Create an account, set your location to Kuala Lumpur, and browse sessions by date and level.
-You'll find something every day of the week.
+Filter by skill tag — sessions are often labelled 'all levels', 'intermediate', or '3.5+'.
+Popular slots fill 2–3 days ahead, so book early.

 2. 02